Discover and assess on-premises VMware VMs for migration to Azure

 Estimated monthly costs for compute and storage are aggregated for all VMs in the group.

-The confidence-rating of an assessment is more useful for assessments with sizing criterion as 'performance-based sizing.
 For performance-based sizing, Azure Migrate needs the utilization data for CPU, memory of the VM.
 Additionally, for every disk attached to the VM, it needs the disk IOPS and throughput data.
 Similarly for each network adapter attached to a VM, Azure Migrate needs the network in/out to do performance-based sizing.
 If any of the above utilization numbers are not available in vCenter Server, the size recommendation done by Azure Migrate may not be reliable.
 Depending on the percentage of data points available, the confidence rating for the assessment is provided as below:

 |Availability of data points||Confidence rating|